isabella232/OfficeDocs-MicrosoftSearch-pr.es-ES/MicrosoftSearch/azure-devops-connector.md

 <!---Insert "Before you get started" recommendations for this data source-->

-## <a name="step-1-add-a-graph-connector-in-the-microsoft-365-admin-center"></a>Paso 1: Agregar un conector de Graph en el centro Microsoft 365 administración
+## <a name="step-1-add-a-graph-connector-in-the-microsoft-365-admin-center"></a>Paso 1: Agregar un conector Graph en el Centro de administración de Microsoft 365

 Siga las instrucciones [generales de configuración](./configure-connector.md).
 <!---If the above phrase does not apply, delete it and insert specific details for your data source that are different from general setup